Economics Degree and Careers

 This degree is especially beneficial to those who wish to pursue their career as financial analysts.
-The program includes the study of the different economic theories and models, in addition to credit, debt, and other factors that impact buying and selling in general.
+The program includes studying the different economic theories and models and credit, debit, and other factors that impact buying and selling in general.

 Bachelor in International Economics

-For the past years, global businesses have been on the rise and that created the need for economists who specialize in international affairs.
-The Bachelor in International Economics prepares future economists to make critical decisions and acquire the set of skills they need to keep track of the dynamic economic changes.
+For the past years, global businesses have been on the rise, creating the need for economists who specialize in international affairs.
+The Bachelor in International Economics prepares future economists to make critical decisions and acquire the skills they need to keep track of the dynamic economic changes.

-This program focuses on strong technical training and explores topics such as international trade, international finance, and international development.
-Those who complete the program should be able to think critically and analyze issues in international affairs and economics.
+This program focuses on strong technical training and explores international trade, international finance, and international development.
+Those who complete the program should think critically and analyze issues in international affairs and economics.

 Graduates can seek jobs in many different industries in global organizations, NGOs, and public sectors.

 Bachelor in Economics And Law

-This bachelor program is for those interested to find out how economics and law intersect.
-It teaches how to question, analyze, and predict behavior, as well as the study of policies and values of law.
+This bachelor program is for those interested in finding out how economics and law intersect.
+It teaches how to question, analyze, and predict behavior and the study of law policies and values.
 Throughout this program, students learn how the law and institutional rules affect economic outcomes.

 Some of the subjects include microeconomics, introduction to law, political science, macroeconomics, and business taxation laws.

-Possible career options for this degree include legal advisors within governmental institutions, lawyers in corporations, and consultants.
+Possible career options for this degree include legal advisors within governmental institutions, lawyers, corporations, and consultants.